 We’ve talked to hedge fund managers, mutual fund managers, and C-level executives at multiple billion dollar financial service companies — many don’t really understand the tax benefits of ETFs.

 And the tax-advantages of ETFs are not some secret squirrel finance-ninjas-only type of knowledge–its spammed all over the web.

-Let’s break this down Barney Style.
+Let’s examine the taxation of ETFs and break this down Barney Style.

 - Assume we have ABC active mutual fund that follows a strategy that turns over 100% a year and generates a guaranteed 10% a year (they have a magical stock-picking formula).

 - Assume we have XYZ active ETF that follows a strategy that turns over 100% a year and generates a guaranteed 10% a year (they also have a magical stock-picking formula).